juliocastellanos-io/lifesciences-boost/src/pages/showcase/multiple-sclerosis.md

     features:
       - title:
         content: >-
-          1. **FLAIR:** Fluid-attenuated inversion recovery is an MRI sequence with an inversion recovery set to null fluids.\
+          1. **FLAIR:** Fluid-attenuated inversion recovery is an MRI sequence with an inversion recovery set to null fluids.

-          2. **T1-w:** T1 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues.\
+          2. **T1-w:** T1 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues.

-          3. **T2-w:** T2 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues.\
+          3. **T2-w:** T2 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues.

-          4. **PD:** Proton Density weighted image is a MRI sequence where the tissues with the higher concentration or density of protons (hydrogen atoms) produce the strongest signals and appear the brightest on the image.\
+          4. **PD:** Proton Density weighted image is a MRI sequence where the tissues with the higher concentration or density of protons (hydrogen atoms) produce the strongest signals and appear the brightest on the image.

         align: left
-        image: images/msc_sequences_resized.png
+        image: images/msc_sequences_resized2.png
         image_position: right
       # - title: 3D render visualization
       #   content: >-